Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Conclusion

 \section{Conclusion}

 In this paper we study the dual formulation of controlled Markov diffusions by means of information relaxation.
-This dual formulation provides new insights into seeking the value function: if we can find an optimal solution to the dual problem, i.e., an optimal penalty, then the value function can be recovered without solving a HJB equation.
+This dual formulation provides new insights into seeking the value function: if we can find an optimal solution to the dual problem, i.e., an optimal penalty, then the value function can be recovered without solving the HJB equation.
 From a more practical point of view, this dual formulation can be used to find a dual bound on the value function.
 We explore the structure of the value function-based optimal penalty, which provides the theoretical basis for developing near-optimal penalties that lead to tight dual bounds.
 As in the case of MDPs, if we compare the dual bound on the value function of a controlled Markov diffusion with the lower bound generated by Monte Carlo simulation under a sub-optimal policy, the duality gap can serve as an indication on how well the sub-optimal policy performs and how much we can improve on our current policy.
 Furthermore, we also expose the connection of the gradient-based optimal penalty between controlled Markov diffusions and MDPs in Appendix.

 We carried out numerical studies in a dynamic portfolio choice problem that is discretized from a continuous-time model.
 To derive tight dual bounds on the expected utility, we proposed a class of penalties that can be viewed as discretizing the value function-based optimal penalty of the continuous-time problem, and these new penalties make the inner optimization problem computationally tractable.
-This approach has potential use in many other interesting applications, where the system dynamic is modeled as a controlled Markov diffusion.
-Moreover, by examining the duality gaps on the expected utility with different parameters, we find that the objective function in the primal problem may largely influence the sensitivity of the optimal solution to the dual problem, and hence the quality of the dual bounds.
-These numerical studies complement the existing examples on applying the dual approach to continuous-state MDPs.
+This approach has potential use in many other interesting applications where the system dynamic is modeled as a controlled Markov diffusion.
+Moreover, we investigate the sensitivity of the quality of both lower and upper bounds in terms of duality gaps with respect to different parameters.
+These numerical studies complement the existing examples of applying the dual approach to continuous-state MDPs.